BurdeyniyB/Crisp/README.md

 5. The application will be running on http://localhost:\[port] or open index.html.

 ## Demo of site

-(Replace with actual images or a link to a demo if available)

 <p align="center">
   <img src="/crisp/img1.png" width="600" />
   <img src="/crisp/img2.png" width="600" />